11 Quarto

 Figure 11.1: Clone GitHub Repository

-Once you have cloned the online repository, you’ll see the contents of the repository in the Files pane, and a new Git tab will appear in the RStudio interface.
+After cloning, the repository’s contents will appear in the Files pane, and a new Git tab will be visible in the RStudio interface.

 Figure 11.2: New features in RStudio